Qiskit/ecosystem/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The ecosystem consists of projects, tools, utilities, libraries and tutorials from a broad community of developers and researchers.
+The Ecosystem consists of projects, tools, utilities, libraries and tutorials from a broad community of developers and researchers.
-The goal of this ecosystem is to recognize, support and accelerate development of quantum technologies using Qiskit.
+The goal of the Ecosystem is to recognize, support and accelerate development of quantum technologies using Qiskit.